pinhaocypher/Lazarus/README.md

 Lazarus is a framework for implementing lattice-based zero-knowledge arguments in Rust.
 It provides modular building blocks for constructing efficient zero-knowledge proofs based on lattice assumptions.

 ## Features
-- Lattice-based (LWE, SIS) polynomialcommitment schemes
+- Lattice-based (LWE, SIS) polynomial commitment schemes
 - Zero-knowledge proofs for linear relations
 - Sigma protocols for lattice statements
 - Fiat-Shamir transformations